CSA astronaut Jenni Gibbons: Taking on multiple roles for Artemis II

 Contributing to the foundation of future lunar missions

-As part of their training, both Jeremy and Jenni also play a key role in defining and validating astronaut training and processes for future lunar missions, putting their expertise in service not only of this flight, but also of the Artemis program as a whole.
+As part of their training, both Jeremy and Jenni also played a key role in defining and validating astronaut training and processes for future lunar missions, putting their expertise in service not only of this flight, but also of the Artemis program as a whole.

 Preparing Orion for her crewmates